Alec Gargett

 My initial policies

-Here is a (very) quick summary of most my policies:
+Here is a (very) quick summary of most of my policies:

 The following contents list also serves as a summary of my policies for those who aren't interested in every detail.